gregl83/paq/README.md

 - Hard links
 - Symlink target contents

-Additionally, files or directory contents starting with dot or full stop can be ignored.
+Additionally, files or directory contents starting with dot or full stop *can* optionally be ignored.

 ## License